codecat555/talon-personalization/README.md

 However, Talon *lists* are defined in Python files and that makes them less accessible for many people.
 At a minimum, you need to know that [Talon lists](https://talonvoice.com/docs/index.html#talon.Context.lists) are not [Python lists](https://pythongeeks.org/python-lists/).
 Well, then can be (sort of), but they are actually [Python dicts (dictionaries)](https://talonvoice.com/docs/index.html#talon.Context.lists).
 There are other considerations when modifying Talon *lists* that are discussed in more detail below.

 Customizing other Talon objects, such as *actions* and *captures*, require an understanding of Python programming and a deeper knowledge of how Talon works.
-While those sorts of changes could conceivably be managed via configuration files such as those used by this module, I think bbin the end it would be overly complicated, would still require programming knowledge and wouldn't really make much sense.
+While those sorts of changes could conceivably be managed via configuration files such as those used by this module, I think in the end it would be overly complicated, would still require programming knowledge and wouldn't really make much sense.

 ## Caveats